 Bob Carver was no club member but was a force to be reckoned with and unbeatable in combat back then.
 He would scare away the older Skyraiders by doing 100 mph squares a few feet off the deck using old red silk Voodoos with the engine set way back in the wing and home-made long booms.

 The list of flyers better than us was enormous and the only wins we got came at great personal effort.
-Some of the locals that I remember include Haverly, Helmick, Carver, Shephard brothers, Eugene Woo, Dave Curly, Bob Tuggle and even Henry Nelson!
+Some of the locals that I remember include Haverly, Helmick, Carver, Shephard brothers, Richard Wong, Dave Curly, Bob Tuggle and even Henry Nelson!
 All combat flyers, and all good.

 Thankfully all of them and more were in the senior or open division so I didn't have to fly against them.
 The following year reality hit and we began to fly all ages combined.

 In those days combat contests were single-elimination, it took three years before I earned my first trophy, a hard fought third in open rat race, followed by a third in "combat" -- there was only one official combat event then.

 There is always one mentor and the Air Knockers had such a person, Gary Yamamoto, everyone's big brother.
 He showed us how to hop up engines, how to "call Garcia" at Hi-Johnson and sweet talk him into picking out the best engines and sell them to us, how to work as a team and all help build a combat ship in one night.
 A Master craftsman even as a kid, Gary led by example, we were occasionally winning and making inroads to their grip.

 The Bod Busters grew and became a regular club.
 We, however, didn't much like one another so meetings were more brawl like than Robert's rules of order, but we did put on contests.
 Combat, rat race and an occasional speed meets, all before the age of 16.